Heir, Beneficiary, Legatee and Devisee: Estate Law Basic Terms

 - Personal property: All other property belonging to a person’s estate.
 Real property can be tangible (capable of being touched), such as a car or family heirloom, or intangible, such as stocks, bonds and retirement accounts.

 You have probably heard this word in everyday life and have a general understanding of what it means.
-An heir is a person who is entitled to inherit from a deceased estate because they related.
+An heir is a person who is entitled to inherit from a deceased estate because they are related.
 Heirs are a person’s blood relatives, their surviving spouse (if applicable), and any adopted children.
 Parents, siblings, grandparents, nieces and nephews, aunts and uncles, and cousins are also heirs.

 In estate law, heirs are discussed when a person dies without a will in place.
 If the deceased made a valid will, the relatives receiving property from the will are referred to as legatees or devisees (see last section below).
 If the deceased did not create a will, their estate will be divided up according to the state’s intestacy laws, which governs the default distribution of estate property for a deceased person without a will.